Skip to main content

 Why does this work?

 A shorter paragraph allows readers to focus on smaller bits of information at one time.
 It lightens the reader's mental burden so they can devote more mental energy to the content.
-A clear topic sentence tells the reader what they will be focusing on in the sentences to come2 so that they can comfortably read through the paragraph.

 How important is it?